-Meniscus tears can occur during a rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in 1 place during sports and other activities.
+Meniscus tears can occur during a rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in one place during sports and other activities.
 Tears can be minor, with the meniscus staying connected to the knee, or major, with the meniscus barely attached to the knee by a cartilage thread.

 The following are the most common symptoms of a torn meniscus.
 However, each individual may experience symptoms differently.
 Symptoms may include:

-Pain, especially when holding the knee straight
+- Pain, especially when holding the knee straight

-Swelling and stiffness
+- Swelling and stiffness

-Knee may click or lock
+- Knee may click or lock

-Knee may feel weak
+- Knee may feel weak

 The symptoms of a torn meniscus may resemble other medical conditions or problems.
 Always consult your doctor for a diagnosis.

-X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+- X-ray.
+A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

 - Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body; can often determine damage or disease in a surrounding ligament or muscle.

 Specific treatment for a torn meniscus will be determined by your doctor based on:

-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent of the injury
+- Extent of the injury

-Your tolerance for specific medications, procedures, and therapies
+- Your tolerance for specific medications, procedures, and therapies

-Expectation for the course of the injury
+- Expectation for the course of the injury

-Your opinion or preference
+- Your opinion or preference

 Treatment may include: